Virtual-Machine-Vagrant/rails-dev-box/README.md

 * RVM with Ruby 2.2 and Rails 4.2 default gemset

-* Latest Postgres version with "vagrant" superuser configured to recieve connections from your host machine
+* PostgreSQL 9.4 with "vagrant" superuser configured to recieve connections from your host machine

 * An ExecJS runtime